Luke 13:5 I tell you, no! But unless you repent, you too will all perish.”

 Acts 3:19 Repent, then, and turn to God, so that your sins may be wiped out, that times of refreshing may come from the Lord,

-For example, if I’m temporarily upset with my spouse for saying something that really bothered me, and if I lash out in response by saying something that is critical or demeaning, I must “return to God” by doing what He would want me to do, which is to tell her that I’m sorry for what I said.
+For example, if I’m temporarily upset with my spouse for saying something that bothered me, and if I lash out in response by saying something that is critical or demeaning, I must “return to God” by doing what He would want me to do, which is to tell her that I’m sorry for what I said.
 I may not want to do this, but as part of genuine repentance, I have to do it.
-Turning away from sin and back to God is something a believer will need to do on a regular (daily) basis, and it’s not easy, but necessary in order to live in a way that pleases God.
+Turning away from sin and back to God is something a believer will need to do on a regular (daily) basis in order to live in a way that pleases God.

 Real Purpose/Intent of Repentance: A Changed Life (that bears fruit)